Hlin222/Machine_Learning_P2P_Lending_Platform/README.md

       <img width="306" alt="Screenshot 2024-12-16 at 10 13 10 PM" src="https://github.com/user-attachments/assets/d40e6e14-5090-4a68-8a75-b6b59deab350" />
 Findings from the standardized lasso regression showed that location have minor impact and purpose have significant impact.

+### Findings from Gradient Boosting
+Predictions are generally well-aligned with the red "perfect prediction line," indicating great accuracy.
+Some spread is visible at higher interest rate.
+Based on the importance table, loan amount is the most significant feature, followed by annual income and revolving balance.
+Train RMSE of GB is 2.4, which is lower than that of lasso (3.5), indicating that GB provides more accurate predictions.

 ## Discussion